jrandleman/EScheme/doc/primitives.md

 #### Description:
 ```
 Creates an anonymous interface.
 Similar to classes, BUT cannot be instantiated
 via a constructor.
-Required property names are denoted by a symbolic property,
+  * Required property names are denoted by symbols (see <field-name>).
-(<field-name> above).
+  * Required method signatures are denoted by procedures without bodies
+    (see <method-name>).

 Use :extends to optionally inherit required fields from other interface objects.

 Optionally include <docstring> to detail information on the interface in <help>.
-Static methods support keyword runtime types exactly like <lambda>.
+Static and required methods support keyword runtime types exactly like <lambda>.

 See <object-system> in <Topics> for more high-level object orientation details.
-See <class> for more detailed object orientation
+See <class> for more detailed object orientation details.
+See <meta-object> in
-details.
-See <meta-object> in <Intrinsic-Types> for more type details.
+<Intrinsic-Types> for more type details.

 For example:
   (define-interface IHasName